 That is what this axis is.
-And so, I am plotting in that diagram, energy, going up.

-And I plot the energy level for n equals 1.
+And so, I am plotting in that diagram energy going up.
+And I plot the energy level for n=1.
+I plot the energy level for n=2, n=3, all the way up to n=235, which is really very close to zero.

-I plot the energy level for n equals 2, n equals 3, all the way up to n equals 235, which is really very close to zero.
-That is part of what is on this plot right here, n equals 1, n equals 2, n equals 3.
-But then, what is also typically done on the same plot is that the potential energy of interaction is plotted as a function of r.

-And so, on this axis here, kind of superimposed, is this distance r.
+That is part of what is on this plot right here, n=1, n=2, n=3.
+But then what is also typically done on the same plot is that the potential energy of interaction is plotted as a function of r.
+And so, on this axis here, kind of superimposed is this distance r.

 And we plot often the potential energy of interaction.
 The potential energy of interaction kind of looks like that.

-This potential energy of interaction is the Coulomb interaction, minus e squared 4 pi epsilon nought times r.
+This potential energy of interaction is the Coulomb interaction minus e squared 4 pi epsilon knot times r.

 That is what that line is on this plot.
-Then what we do is we actually plot the form of the wave function, kind of on top of the energy levels.
-What we do is to say, for example, take the n equals 1 wave function, which starts at r equals 0 at some finite value and it is just an exponential decay.
+Then what we do is actually plot the form of the wavefunction kind of on top of the energy levels.
+What we do is to say, for example, take the n=1 wavefunction, which starts at r=0 at some finite value and it is just an exponential decay.

-And we plot it on this diagram, but we use the n equals 1 energy here as the value of Psi equals 0.

-In other words, the n equals 1 wave function looks kind of like that.
-This level here is Psi equals whatever it is, at r equals 0, and there is just an exponential decay.
+And we plotted on this diagram, but we use the n=1 energy here as the value of psi=0.
+In other words, the n=1 wavefunction looks kind of like that.
+This level here is psi=0.
+This is the value of psi, whatever it is, at r=0 and there is just an exponential decay.

-We plot the wave function on top of that energy level.
+We plot the wavefunction on top of that energy level.
 In other words, this is a complex diagram here.

-You are going to see, if you take any course beyond this, this diagram a lot, with energy levels and wave functions plotted on top of them.
+You are going to see, if you take any course beyond this, this diagram a lot with energy levels and wavefunctions plotted on top of them.

-And then, the n equals 2 wave function is plotted on top of the n equals 2 energy level.
-Again, at r equals 0, it is some finite value and then it drops.
+And then the n=2 wavefunction is plotted on top of the n=2 energy level.
+Again, at r=0, it is some finite value and then it drops.
+At some value of r, we have a node for n=2 here.
+The n=2 is the psi=0.

-At some value of r, we have a node for n equals 2 here.
-The n equals 2 is the Psi equals 0.
-Right here, you have a radial node.
+Right here you have a radial node.
 Then it goes up and then it comes back.
 It goes down to a negative value and then comes back up.
-That is n equals 2.

-And so forth and so on. n equals 3 looks like this.
+That is n=2.
+And so forth and so on.
+N=3 looks like this.
 It has two radial nodes.

 That is what that diagram is showing here.
-And then we get to n equals through this origin 234 times.
-That is the wave function.

-Is this is a hydrogen atom and you have n equals 235, how many radial nodes do you have?
+And then we get to n=235.
+Here is the wavefunction.
+Is this is a hydrogen atom and you have n=235, how many radial nodes do you have?
+234. This wavefunction is passing through this origin 234 times.